 Usually, the cord length is about 40″ long.
 Yes, you can have a very portable project and have to use fewer tools.
 It’s called the Magic Loop method for a good reason!

 The technique you use to knit the socks is also very similar to the previous option.
+Sock knitters are somewhat divided on whether it’s better than DPNS.

 Materials They’re Made Of – Metal, plastic, wood, and bamboo.